JanHerca/urantiapedia/output/wikijs/en/help/start.md

 ## Current status

 Currently *Urantiapedia* stands as follows:
-* in all supported languages (25): in phase I.
+* Much progress has been made in Milestone I. _The Urantia Book_, the _Bible_, and _Paramony_ (or links between both) are added in all supported languages (25 currently).
+The _Topic Index_ is in progress for English, Spanish and French.
-* in English, Spanish, French and Portuguese: between phase I and phase II.
+* Milestone II is in progress in English, Spanish and French.
+* Milestone III is much of it done, it is a translation software and there is no specific content for each language.
+* For milestones IV, V and VI only small tests have been carried out with some contents.

 To know more about the current progress of the project check here: [Status](/en/help/status).